-Oil prices surge after Iranian missile hits US drone
+Oil prices surge after Trump warns Iranian drone strike was a 'very big mistake'

 CLICK HERE TO GET THE FOX BUSINESS APP

-"This is proof that we need to continue to ramp up the pressure with economic sanctions," Rep. Andy Barr, R-Ky., told FOX Business' Maria Bartiromo during an interview on Thursday.
+"This is proof that we need to continue to ramp up the pressure with economic sanctions," Rep. Andy Barr, R-Ky., told FOX Business' Charles Payne during an interview on Thursday.

 However, Democrats have accused both the White House and Republicans of intentionally trying to stoke tensions with Iran after the Department of Defense authorized an additional 1,000 troops to the Middle East.

-“This deeply concerning decision may escalate the situation with Iran and risk serious miscalculations on either side," House Speaker Nancy Pelosi said in a statement.
+“This deeply concerning decision may escalate the situation with Iran and risk serious miscalculations on either side," House Speaker Nancy Pelosi said in a statement earlier this week.
 "Diplomacy is needed to defuse tensions, therefore America must continue to consult with our allies so that we do not make the region less safe.”

 Fox News’ Lucas Tomlinson contributed to this report.